This chart summarizes the 5 main procurement methods at Northwestern University:

 - NOT to be used as a method to pay multiple invoices to a vendor when products are ordered.
 You must create a standard requisition for each of these orders.

-PRS has identified some exceptions for certain transaction types that are considered low dollar and low risk, where a formal Purchase Order may not be as necessary.
+Procurement and Payment Services has identified some exceptions for certain transaction types that are considered low dollar and low risk, where a formal Purchase Order may not be as necessary.
 These guidelines are only meant to clarify payment options for certain services: they do not change any other Northwestern or department/school policies and procedures.
 Please review the Alternative Payment Method Guidelines (PDF).

 The following alternative procurement methods are available: